kdraul/long-short-strategy/README.md

 The variables which have significant relationship are then chosen for the next part which is the long-short equity strategy.

 **Part 4** - Testing the Long-Short Equity Strategy:
 Finally, the significant relationship from the Part 3 is used in the long-short strategy.
 The **daily returns are segregated into 5 Quintiles** based on the relationship.
-Then, the **difference of returns** of is used as the basis **calculating the Alpha $\alpha$** of the strategy i.e. the excess returns over and above the market returns.
+Then, the **difference of returns** of the top and the bottom quintiles is used as the basis **calculating the Alpha $\alpha$** of the strategy i.e. the excess returns over and above the market returns.
 The alpha tells us the significance of the long-short strategy.

 The outcomes of the regression analyses, the observations and the Alpha generated from the Long-Short strategy are all in the Jupyter Notebooks.
 You're welcomed to have a look at them.
 Thank you! :)